open-telemetry/oteps/text/0066-separate-context-propagation.md

   // Determine the version of the client, in order to handle the data
   // migration and allow new clients access to a data source that older
   // clients are unaware of.
-  version = Baggage::GetBaggage( context, "client-version")
+  version = Correlations::GetCorrelation( context, "client-version")

   switch( version ){
     case "v1.0":